Fibromuscular dysplasia care at Mayo Clinic

 Mayo Clinic doctors evaluate and treat more than 800 people with fibromuscular dysplasia each year.

 - Expertise.
-Doctors trained in heart disease (cardiologists), heart surgery (cardiovascular surgeons) and others have expertise and experience treating people with fibromuscular dysplasia.
+Doctors trained in vascular medicine, vascular and endovascular surgery, heart disease (cardiologists), heart surgery (cardiovascular surgeons), radiologists, and others have expertise and experience treating people with fibromuscular dysplasia.
+The Gonda Vascular Center at Mayo Clinic's campus in Minnesota offers comprehensive, specialized care for diseases affecting the blood vessels.

 - Teamwork.
 Mayo Clinic doctors in many areas work together as a multidisciplinary team to provide coordinated, comprehensive care.
-A team of cardiologists, cardiovascular surgeons and others work closely to provide care for people with fibromuscular dysplasia.
+A team of vascular medicine specialists, cardiologists, cardiovascular surgeons, vascular surgeons, vascular interventional radiologists and others work closely to provide care for people with fibromuscular dysplasia.

 - Research.
 Mayo Clinic specialists actively research the causes of fibromuscular dysplasia and best care practices.
 Researchers at Mayo Clinic are currently investigating the association between spontaneous coronary artery dissection (SCAD) and fibromuscular dysplasia.
 In this study, radiology specialists from Mayo Clinic perform a variety of vascular imaging techniques on study participants, evaluating them over time to assess vascular abnormalities.